University of Wisconsin–Stevens Point at Wausau

 The University of Wisconsin–Stevens Point at Wausau (formerly University of Wisconsin–Marathon County or UWMC), is a two-year campus of the University of Wisconsin-Stevens Point.
 It is located near downtown Wausau, Wisconsin, United States, and adjacent to 78 acre Marathon Park.

 UW–Stevens Point at Wausau's campus consists of five buildings: the main building, the fieldhouse, the ceramics/pottery building, the art building, and the Center for Civic Engagement.

 UW–Stevens Point at Wausau had an enrollment of 575 students in fall 2021 and an average class size of 15 students.
-UWMC is the site of the Wisconsin Public Radio Wausau Regional Studio.
+UWSP-Wausau is the site of the Wisconsin Public Radio Wausau Regional Studio.
 The campus executive is Ozalle Toms.

 In 2018, the college became a satellite campus of the University of Wisconsin–Stevens Point and changed its name to the current one due to the dissolution of the University of Wisconsin Colleges.

 Academics

-The school offers courses leading to either an associate’s degree or the Guaranteed Transfer Program, under which students are guaranteed admission to a four-year University of Wisconsin System college of their choice if they meet the academic requirements.
-UW-Marathon County also has a collaborative program with UW-Stevens Point and UW–Oshkosh that allows students to be dually enrolled in both colleges, and to take select courses from those colleges on the UW-Marathon County campus, to earn bachelor’s degrees in Business Administration, General Studies, Web and Digital Media Development, and Nursing.
-UWMC also has an agreement with neighboring Northcentral Technical College (NTC) whereby a student can earn a one-year, 30- to 32-credit general studies certificate at NTC and then transfer to UWMC to complete the Associate of Arts and Sciences degree.
+The school offers courses leading to either an associate's degree or the Guaranteed Transfer Program, under which students are guaranteed admission to a four-year University of Wisconsin System college of their choice if they meet the academic requirements.
+UW-Wausau also has a collaborative program with UW-Stevens Point and UW–Oshkosh that allows students to be dually enrolled in both colleges, and to take select courses from those colleges on the UW-Marathon County campus, to earn bachelor's degrees in Business Administration, General Studies, Web and Digital Media Development, and Nursing.
+UWSP-Wausau also has an agreement with neighboring Northcentral Technical College (NTC) whereby a student can earn a one-year, 30- to 32-credit general studies certificate at NTC and then transfer to UWMC to complete the Associate of Arts and Sciences degree.

 Extra-curricular activities

 Sports

 The University of Wisconsin–Marathon County sponsors teams in golf, basketball, volleyball and soccer.
-UWMC has a pool, a weight room, an open gym, and a racquetball court in the fieldhouse.
-The mascot is the Husky.
+UWSP-Wausau has a pool, a weight room, an open gym, and a racquetball court in the fieldhouse.
+The mascot is the Pointer.